 Baby and old parrots sleep for 12-14 hours.
 You should not awaken parrots randomly because by doing so they can get frightened and bite you.
 While they are asleep, cover their cage, dim the lights, and limit sounds at your home.
 Any kind of hindrance and noise can break their sleep, which leads to disturbing behaviors in them.
 Like you, they are also creatures, taking complete care of them is your duty.

 Do Parrots Sleep With Their Eyes Open?

 Yes, scientists call it peeking.
 Peeking is a naturally developed defensive mechanism with evolution in birds and parrots.
-While sleeping, parrots peek, for their protection from predators and dangers.
+While sleeping, parrots peek, for protection from predators and dangers.
 Parrots sleep with one eye open to monitor their surroundings and prevent them from life risks.

-One hemisphere of their brain helps them sleep and the other monitor the surroundings.
+One hemisphere of their brain helps them sleep and the other monitors the surroundings.
 This is called Uni hemispheric slow-wave sleep.
 Parrots sleep with one eye open in potentially threatening ecological zones.
 If you wonder how birds fly while standing up and flying, Unihemispheric slow-wave sleep is the answer.
 Some of the potential threats are the predators’ attack and fright of the sudden changes in the surroundings.

 Do Parrots Sleep With Both Eyes Closed?
 When the surroundings are calm and there is no observable thread, parrots enjoy sleeping with both eyes closed.
-You should take care of your parrots and protect them from dangers.
+You should take care of your parrots and protect them from danger.
 By doing so, they can enjoy sleep with both hemispheres of the brain like you.
-Limit the sounds, darken the area and cover the cage with a light blanket to keep them safe and free from danger.
+Limit the sounds, darken the area, and cover the cage with a light blanket to keep them safe and free from danger.